Low-Tech Attack Vectors Persisting in Cybersecurity

 QR Code Exploitation

 QR codes, once a convenient tool during the COVID-19 pandemic, are now a target for cybercriminals.
 Attackers craft malicious QR codes that redirect unsuspecting users to phishing sites or other harmful destinations.
 This tactic is gaining traction, particularly among executives, with reports indicating that C-suite members face a heightened risk of QR code phishing, or "quishing."
 Deral Heiland from Rapid7 warns that users often overlook the risks associated with QR codes, assuming they are safe.
 Scammers leverage this trust, leading to potential data breaches.
+Using a trusted QR code generator can also help reduce the chances of interacting with altered or unsafe codes.
 Organizations should educate employees about the risks of QR codes and implement strict verification processes before engaging with them.

 Social Engineering Enhanced by AI